 - 🏡 Ideal Agent uses experienced agents but charges a 2% listing fee, which is high for this space.
 It also has a small agent network which means less coverage in smaller markets.

-- ⭐Clever offers a low fee of $3,000 or 1% for homes sold over $350,000, making it the most affordable full-service discount brand.
+- ⭐Clever offers a low fee of 1.5%, making it one of the most affordable full-service discount brands.
 Clever matches you with top-rated local agents with no upfront fees, hidden costs or obligations.

 Yes, FSBO.com is a legit company based out of Atlanta, GA, and has been in business for over 20 years.
 While the company is not a real estate broker, it will list your FSBO home on its own site and connect you to a local brokerage for an MLS listing.